 Before you can create flex filter assets, the flex attributes that you plan to use as the input and output attributes must already be created.
-If the appropriate flex attributes do not exist yet, create them before continuing with this procedure.
+If the appropriate flex attributes do not exist yet, create them.
 Note the following requirements:

-- For flex filters that use the Document Transformation filter type, the input and output attributes must be of type blob. - For any flex filter, the input attribute, output attribute, and flex filter must all belong to the same flex family.
+- For flex filters that use the Document Transformation filter type, the input and output attributes must be of type blob. - For any flex filter, the input attribute, output attribute, and flex filter asset must all belong to the same flex family.